View current 2020 Census response rates for Hermosa Beach and other South Bay Cities in the map below

 How do I participate?

 For the first time, you can fill out the census online (my2020census.gov) or by phone (844-330-2020).
-Beginning March 12, all households in the United States will receive official Census Bureau mail inviting them to respond to the census.
+Beginning March 12, all households in the United States received official Census Bureau mail inviting them to respond to the census.
 Most households will be invited to complete the census online, with a unique 12-digit ID to use to identify your household in the online form.

 Once your household receives an invitation, one person in your household can fill out the form, making sure to account for every person in living in your household on April 1, 2020.
 Don’t forget to count every single person, including newborn babies and roommates!